bungkarim/tirah/README.md

 #tirah
-This repository is dedicated for my lovely dear, Tirah
+This repository is dedicated to my lovely dear, Tirah